Profit Shifting of Multinational Corporations Worldwide: Data

-We use the 2016 OECD CBCR data, which contains data for 26 headquarter countries (see Table~\ref{tab:n_jur_country}).
-The 2017 CBCR data is expected to be released by the OECD in July 2021.
-Since reporting by US MNCs was voluntary in 2016, we replaced the 2016 data on US MNCs provided by the OECD with the 2017 data published by the US Internal Revenue Service (IRS).
-The US IRS has been publishing CBCR data 17 months before it is published by the OECD, which has allowed previous researchers to compare US CBCR with other sources \citep{clausingProfitShiftingTax2020,garcia-bernardoMultinationalCorporationsTax2021}, and established a good correlation between various types of data sources.
+We use the 2017 OECD CBCR data, which contains data for 38 headquarter countries (see Table~\ref{tab:n_jur_country}).
+The US IRS has been publishing CBCR data approximately one year before it is published by the OECD, which has allowed previous researchers to compare US CBCR with other sources \citep{clausingProfitShiftingTax2020,garcia-bernardoMultinationalCorporationsTax2021a}, and established a good correlation between various types of data sources.
 Moreover, the CBCR data is outstanding in at least three dimensions.

 First, one of the most obvious advantages of CBCR data over other data sources is its much more substantial country coverage.
-This is especially relevant for lower-income countries and for selected parts of the world, for which coverage from other data sources is notoriously limited \citep{garcia-bernardoMultinationalCorporationsTax2021}.
+This is especially relevant for lower-income countries and for selected parts of the world, for which coverage from other data sources is notoriously limited \citep{garcia-bernardoMultinationalCorporationsTax2021a}.
 For example, US CBCR data includes information on taxes and profits for US MNCs in 25 African countries, while the frequently used data from the Bureau of Economic Analysis of the United States Department of Commerce only covers 3.
-CBCR data includes data on large MNCs' profits and tax payments in, for example, up to 141 (US) and 163 (India) jurisdictions in the full dataset.
-The exceptional data coverage of up to 192 countries enables us to estimate the scale of profit shifting for lower-income countries.
-This country coverage is one reason why \citet{unodcConceptualFrameworkStatistical2020} propose to use this CBCR data for the Sustainable Development Goals indicator of illicit financial flows, likely in a similar way that we implement the profit misalignment method outlined in Section \ref{sec:methodology_mis}.
+CBCR data includes data on large MNCs' profits and tax payments in, for example, up to 145 (United States) and 198 (Japan) jurisdictions in the full dataset.
+The exceptional data coverage of up to 214 countries enables us to estimate the scale of profit shifting for lower-income countries.
+This country coverage is one reason why \textcite{unodcConceptualFrameworkStatistical2020} propose to use this CBCR data for the Sustainable Development Goals indicator of illicit financial flows, likely in a similar way that we implement the profit misalignment method outlined in Section \ref{sec:methodology_mis}.